 In 1908, the most successful British shipping company, the Cunard line (which still exists today), was the rival and the largest source of competition for the company that would birth Titanic— the White Star Line.
 Talks between the White Star Line's chairman, J. Bruce Ismay, and American financier, J.P.
 Morgan, concerning building three of the most majestic ships the world had ever seen had begun long before in mid-1907, but it was on this July day in 1908 that the blueprints for Titanic and her two sister ships were completed and presented before Ismay and other White Star Line executives.
 Ismay approved of the design and, two days later, authorized the start of the construction.

 The incredible size of Titanic and her sisters posed a major engineering problem for the Belfast shipbuilders tasked with the construction, Harland and Wolff, as never before had any shipbuilder attempted to build vessels so large.
 Titanic and her two sisters, which would eventually be named Olympic and Britannic, were to be identical, but once constructed and fitted out, it was Titanic's slightly heavier weight in gross register tons that secured her place in history as the largest moveable man-made object to have ever existed up to that point in time.
 She measured 882 feet and 9 inches (just over 296 meters) long and possessed a maximum breadth of 92 feet and 6 inches (just over 28 meters).
 Her total height from the bottom of her keel to the top level of her bridge and not including her funnels was 104 feet or 32 meters.
 She weighed 46,328 gross register tons and displaced 52,310 tons of water once afloat.
 To put this sheer size into perspective, Titanic, if stood on her end, would dwarf the tallest skyscrapers in the world today including the St. Louis Arch, the Golden Gate Bridge, the Statue of Liberty, and the Woolworth Building.
-She was also as long as three and a half New York City blocks— truly a modern marvel for her era.
-She was officially launched into the water at 12:15 PM on May 31, 1911 in the presence of Lord Pirrie, who was the director of both Harland and Wolff and the White Star Line, J. Bruce Ismay, and J.P.
+Truly a modern marvel for her era, she was also as long as three and a half New York City blocks and her official launch into the water occurred at 12:15 PM on May 31, 1911 in the presence of Lord Pirrie, who was the director of both Harland and Wolff and the White Star Line, J. Bruce Ismay, and J.P.
 Morgan as well as 100,000 curious onlookers.
 It took 22 tons of soap and tallow to lubricate the slipway enough so that Titanic could slide from the place of her construction into the River Lagan.
-She was then towed out to a fitting-out berth where, over the course of the next year, her engines, funnels, and superstructure were installed and her interior was made to be an virtual floating palace of luxury, boasting an on-board telephone system, a lending library, and a large barber shop.
+She was then towed out to a fitting-out berth where, over the course of the next year, her engines, funnels, and superstructure were installed and her interior was made to be a virtual floating palace of luxury, boasting an on-board telephone system, a lending library, and a large barber shop.
 First Class passengers also had the privilege of using an on board swimming pool, a squash court, a Turkish bath, an electric bath, and a Verandah cafe.
 There was also the Café Parisien, which was located on a sunlit veranda fitted with trellis decorations.
 Second Class and Third Class were equally luxurious for their respective prices and it was said that a Third Class ticket on Titanic boasted the same amount of luxury as a First Class ticket on other ships of her era.

 As far as other elements of her construction, notable features included her double-bottom hull, two thousand steel hull plates, and over three million steel rivets that were hammered in by hand as well as her watertight compartments located within the belly of the ship that themselves contributed to the belief that she was “practically unsinkable.”
 These watertight compartments were separated by steel bulkheads that were able to be closed in an instant with the press of a switch on the captain's bridge.
 The problem with these bulkheads, however, was that they unfortunately only rose to the saloon deck, or D-Deck.
 This meant that in the event of the compartments being opened to the sea, as Titanic took on water and dipped into the ocean, the water would easily fill up the first compartment, spill over the top of the bulkhead at D-Deck and begin to fill up the next compartment.
 This process would repeat, resulting in the entire ship becoming flooded with water and ultimately causing her to founder.
 The oversight in the level to which the watertight bulkheads rose within the ship would prove to be a key part of Titanic's untimely undoing, but many other occurrences contributed to this disaster— so many, in fact, that some believe her sinking to be preordained by God or whichever higher power the particular person happens to believe in.
 One of these occurrences, a mix-up so simple that had it not contributed to so many deaths would have been almost laughable, was the loss of an ordinary object that could be found almost anywhere.
 The object was a simple locker key, and it is here that our story truly begins.